-Neither the Company, nor any of its subsidiaries had sold, purchased or redeemed any of the Company's listed securities during the Year.
+Neither the Company, nor any of its subsidiaries had sold, purchased or redeemed any of the Company's listed securities during the Year, (including sales of treasury shares (the "Treasury Shares") within the meaning under the Listing Rules).
+As at 31 December 2024, the Company did not hold any Treasury Shares.